janus-idp/backstage-showcase/showcase-docs/audit-log.md

     maxFilesOrDays: 5d # Deletes logs older than 5 days
 ```

-You can also configure the audit logger to archive and compress rotated audit logs using `gzip` to save space:
+To archive and compress rotated logs using gzip:

 ```yaml
 auditLog: